Veins of time

 The nightroots.

-Black, glassy tendrils curled from the ground like veins, their slick surfaces pulsing with a dim, reddish sheen.
-They didn't sway in the wind like normal plants.
-They moved—shivering, twitching, almost like they were aware.
+Black, glassy tendrils curled from the ground like veins, pulsing with a dim, reddish sheen.
+They didn't sway in the wind.
+They moved—shivering, twitching, as if aware of their presence.

 Aven crouched first, brushing a strand of hair behind her ear as she studied them.
 "They've spread farther."
 She pressed her fingers against one.
 It flexed beneath her touch.

 Ash knelt beside her, his hand hovering just above the roots.
 A faint shimmer distorted the air—his magic stretching seconds forward, then pulling them back.
 The reaction was immediate.
-The nightroots pulsed, flickering between phases, their color deepening, shifting, adjusting.
+The nightroots pulsed, flickering between phases, their color shifting, darkening.

 Ash's brow furrowed.
 "They're reacting to time."

-Aven frowned and wrapped a thread of silver magic around one, attempting to sever it at the base.
+Aven wove a thread of silver magic around one, attempting to sever it at the base.
 The glow flickered—but instead of breaking apart, the nightroot's sheen intensified.

 Aven cursed and yanked her threads back before it could leech more.
 "Great.
 They're adapting."

-Eris exhaled, adjusting her stance.
+Eris exhaled sharply.
 "Then we need to be faster."

 Aven nodded.
-"Let Eris and I pluck the nightroots while you, Ash, stand guard for the Hollows."
+"Let Shade and I pluck the nightroots while you, Ash, stand guard for the Hollows."

 Ash hesitated.
-"Actually, it might be better if Eris keeps watch."
+"Actually, it might be better if Shade keeps watch."

 Eris frowned.
 "Why?"